ShaunakTheHedgehog/slot_free_neural_computation/README.md

 ### **Example 1 — Training a Single MHN-Transformer on the Case-Sequence Task**

-This example trains a standalone **OneWinnerMHNLayer** (an MHN-based Transformer block) on the case-sequence prediction task.
+This example describes how to train a standalone OneWinnerMHNLayer (a MHN-based Transformer block) on the case-sequence prediction task.
 The task requires the model to infer the case (uppercase/lowercase) of a queried letter within a short sequence.

 ```python